FAQ for Electing Pass-Through Entities – 2024 Updates- Updated October 21, 2024

 Can an Electing Pass-Through Entity exclude income attributable to certain owners, i.e. tax-exempt owners, when calculating tax due?

-No, an Electing Pass-Through Entity’s taxable income is calculated in accordance with the provisions 40-18-162, Code of Alabama 1975, as appropriate, and apportioned in accordance with the provisions of Section 40-18-27.
+No, an Electing Pass-Through Entity’s taxable income is calculated in accordance with the provisions of §40-18-162, Code of Ala.
+1975, as appropriate, and apportioned in accordance with the provisions of §40-18-27, Code of Ala.
+1975.

 Do owner’s member, partner, or shareholders of an Electing Pass-Through Entity have a filing requirement?
 Act 2021-423 does not create a filing obligation for any member of an Electing Pass-Through Entity who would not otherwise have a filing obligation.
 Note, however, that a member seeking to claim the credit for taxes paid by the Electing Pass-Through Entity will have to file a return and report its distributive share of the income of the entity.

-Can an Electing Pass-Through Entity claim Tax Incentive credits?
+Can an Electing Pass-Through Entity claim tax incentive credits?

 The 2017 Alabama Historic Rehabilitation Tax Credit and the Railroad Modernization Act Credit must be claimed at the Electing Pass-Through Entity level and will not be passed through to the partners of the entity.

-ALDOR requires the use of Schedule EPT-C, when claiming tax credits.
+ALDOR requires the use of Schedule EPT-C when claiming tax credits.
 The schedule allows the taxpayer to compute the total amount of tax credits allowable.
 The amounts entered on the Schedule EPT-C will carry over to the Form EPT, page 1.
 Many credits now must be claimed on the taxpayer’s My Alabama Taxes account to receive the credit and the Schedule EPT-C attached to Form EPT.
 For more information on credits, please visit ALDOR’s Tax Incentives page and see instructions for Schedule EPT-C.

-Can an Electing Pass-Through Entity pass through Tax Incentive credits to its members?
+Can an Electing Pass-Through Entity pass through tax Incentive credits to its members?

 All credits except the 2017 Alabama Historic Rehabilitation Tax Credit and the Railroad Modernization Act Credit shall pass through to and may be claimed by an eligible taxpayer.